deepanshpandey/code-nautilus/README.md

 # code-nautilus

-This repo provides a visual studio code extension for Nautilus.
+- This repo provides a visual studio code extension for Nautilus.
+- This extenion will add a right click menu in nautilus folders to open that folder in code similar to that we see on windows installation of VS code.

 ## Install Extension